-Examination Board: OCR
+Exam Board: OCR

-Child Development will give you all of the essential knowledge and understanding for child development.
+Child Development will give you all the essential knowledge and understanding of the growth and development throughout childhood.
 The course covers a variety of topics from reproduction and parental responsibility to antenatal care, birth, postnatal checks, and conditions for development, childhood illnesses and child safety.
-You will gain practical knowledge of the equipment needed to care for babies and young children, as well knowledge about their dietary needs.
+You will gain practical knowledge of the equipment needed to care for babies and young children, as well as knowledge about their dietary needs.
 You will understand the developmental stages of children, from babies through to the age of five.
-You will study the different milestones children reach, observe, and undertake research into development.
+You will study the different milestones children reach.
+You will also observe and undertake research into development.
 You will gain an understanding of the development norms and the benefits of play in child development.